Free admission to the Musée du Louvre

 Tel.: +33 (0)1 40 20 53 17 (except Tuesdays)

-Every Friday from 6 p.m. admission to the museum is free for under-26s of all nationalities on presentation of valid ID.
+Every Friday from 6 p.m. to 9:45 p.m., admission to the museum is free for visitors under the age of 26 regardless of country of residence.

 The Louvre is open every day (except Tuesday) from 9 a.m. to 6 p.m.